The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 Most kitchen companies supply some form of CAD drawing to help visualize a layout in 3D.

 Where should I put my kitchen appliances?

-When placing key features such as sink and hob, view can be important with island sinks and hobs are popular with cooks that like to chat as they prep.
+When placing key features such as sink and hob, view can be important, with island sinks and hobs popular with cooks who like to chat as they prep.

-With the key elements in place, storage can be designed around each work station, with pan draws next to the cooking appliance and the bin close to the sink.
+With the key elements in place, storage can be designed around each work station, with pan drawers next to the cooking appliance and the trash can close to the sink.

 With the kitchen used for living and entertaining, there is a growing desire for utility rooms to take the mess and workings of the kitchen away, freeing dining and entertaining spaces from the noise of washing machines and dishwashers.